PramodTKodag/Multiplayer-tic-tac-toe-game/README.md

 ## How to run this app

 1. socket-app
-    - Got to the folder socket-app, and run this node app by just typping `yarn start` command on your terminal
+    - Got to the folder socket-app, and run this node app by just typping `yarn start` command on your terminal :+1:
+2. tic-tac-toe
+    - Same as above you can run this app by typping `yarn start command` on your terminal